Itoukee/itoukee/README.md

 # **Me, myself and I**

-I'm a french IT student living in Paris.
-Currently working as a Full-Stack Developer apprentice

-- 🔭 My current stack : MERN
+French Full Stack / Backend Developer.
+Currently working in a private bank.

 - 🌱 Learning every day and an insatiable motivation
 - ⚡ Be aware that if you want my help on a project, I need 2 coffees before
-- 💖 Node.js lover, Python enjoyer
+- 💖 Node.js, Python and C# enjoyer